YouTube

 COLD

-In terms of the heat, the worst part wasn’t the swimming but the standing around waiting for our turn.
-It wasn’t well organised in that respect but rather than the company’s fault it’s the park warden who decides who goes next.
-We were in our drysuits for almost 2 hours before we were allowed to jump in.
+In terms of the heat, the worst part wasn’t swimming but standing around waiting for our turn.
+The organization wasn’t great; the park warden decides who goes next, not the company.
+We waited in our drysuits almost 2 hours before jumping in.

 CRYSTAL CLEAR